vorleser/vorleser-server/README.md

 When renaming files the new directory will not be associated with the old book.

 ## Regex
-Provide a regex that matches only the audiobooks.
+Provide a regular expression that matches only the audiobooks.
 Meaning either files or directories which form audiobooks and NOTHING else!
+For example the default regex is:
+`^[^/]+$` meaning anything without a slash will match.
+This means it will match any top level directory or file but won't match anything that is not top level.

+## Config file
+`default-config.toml` contains an example configuration file.
+We will explain some of the values in this document:

+- `data_directory` a directory where vorleser will store data.
+This data consists of remuxed audiobooks as well as cover art.
+This directory can, depending on the size of your collection, get very large.
+- `register_web` enable or disable registration of new accounts via the API.
+We will add some verification method to allow only a certain set of people to register with your vorleser instance.
+- `database` specify the URL of the database that should be used
+- The `[web]` section allows you to specify setting that affect the web server
+    - `port` the port the web server should run on
+    - `address` hostname or ip to serve the API on